NordicSemiconductor/IOS-DFU-Library/documentation.md

   * When App, SD and BL files are in a zip file, the service will try to send the SD and BL together, which is supported by Bootloader/DFU from SDK 6.1+.
 Once completed, the service will reconnect to the new bootloader and send the Application in the second connection as part two.

 #### Error handling
 In case of any communication error the peripheral device will never be bricked.
 When an application or a bootloader is updated, the previous application (or bootloader, in case there was no application) is restored.
-When a Softdevice is updated, the previous bootloader will be restored as the application had to be removed to in order to make space for the new version of the Softdevice.
-You will still be able to repeat the update and flash the Softdevice and the new application again.
+When a SoftDevice is updated, the previous bootloader will be restored as the application had to be removed to in order to make space for the new version of the SoftDevice.
+You will still be able to repeat the update and flash the SoftDevice and the new application again.

 ### Known issues